-For Many Boys and Men, Sexual Assault and Abuse Is a Very Real Issue
+For Boys to Men, Sexual Assault and Rape Are Very Real Issues

-Despite stigma perhaps dampening down the numbers, the unfortunate reality is that men are sexually assaulted and abused in the U.S.
+Despite stigma perhaps dampening down the numbers, the unfortunate reality is that boys and men are victims of sexual assault and rape in the U.S.

 Sexual abuse and assault can happen to anyone, but men who have been assaulted or abused may face different consequences.